splconline/splc/data-analysis/README.md

 *FY2023 Results: 1183.46 days i.e. approx. 3 years & 3 months*

+### TODO: Revenues per Customer who are Members/Non-Members

+* Get revenues from receipts
+* In the `Receipts` export file, `Given` is the given name, while in a `People` export, `Given` is the given name concatenated with the nickname within brackets i.e. `Sandra` vs `Sandra(Sandy)`.
+Need to clean this data before we do the analysis.
+* Once it is cleaned, join the members table to the receipts table, group by person & sum up the amounts

-## To Do
+## List of Analyses To Do

 1. CUSTOMERS PER YEAR

 1.1.
 Customers (Non-Members, B2C)
-Customers (Non-Members), TOTAL: 223
+DONE Customers (Non-Members), TOTAL: 223
 Customers (Non-Members), NEW
 Customers (Non-Members), REPEAT
 Customers (Non-Members), Average life time

 1.2.
 Customers (Members, B2C)
-Customers (Members), TOTAL: 477
+DONE Customers (Members), TOTAL: 477
-Customers (Members), NEW: 123
+DONE Customers (Members), NEW: 123
-Customers (Members), REPEAT: 352
+DONE Customers (Members), REPEAT: 352
-Customers (Members), Average life time: 1183.46 days i.e. approx. 3 years & 3 months
+DONE Customers (Members), Average life time: 1183.46 days i.e. approx. 3 years & 3 months

 1.3 Customers (B2B)
 Customers ( B2B  ), TOTAL